‘I feel like I can hear that I sound more sure of myself and less afraid’: An Interview with Mae Muller

 It sounds like fun.
 I love going to the pub so, great idea.

-Mae Muller: Love the pub!
+Love the pub!
 Simple but effective!

 So you’ve spoken about the album sort of showing a more vulnerable side of you that maybe fans wouldn’t have heard before.
 I was wondering which track on the album do you think shows that side of you the most?

-Mae Muller: One of them is already out, ‘Maybe That’s Just Life’, which is MTJL on the album.
+One of them is already out, ‘Maybe That’s Just Life’, which is MTJL on the album.
 I think that song is literally like a diary entry.
 I wasn’t really thinking about verse, pre, chorus.
 I just wanted it to sound like a release, and that’s literally what it was, all the day-to-day insecurities that you have.
 It’s not a crazy, deep song in regards of like, subject matter or what the insecurities are, but that’s what it was, all these little day-to-day things that can gradually make you quite fed up and doubt yourself, and the little things that you wish were different.
 And then just kind of coming to accept that.
 That was really a turning point for me when we wrote that, and seeing the reaction to it has been really, really comforting, and I’ve been enjoying that a lot.
 There are quite a few, but there’s one called ‘Porn Lied to Us’ as well, which is quite exposing for anyone really, and it’s just about that complexity that comes with intimacy sometimes and the pressures that come with it.
 Because, obviously, as a woman, I feel like I write from a woman’s perspective and I think it resonates with a lot of other women but I think with this, everyone can relate to that.
 How you can feel under pressure when you’re being intimate with someone.
 It’s just a shame, isn’t it?
 Because that’s not what being intimate is about, but we’ve all been there.
 And, I thought that was quite, gosh, this is raw!

 Kind of a similar question, but which track on Sorry I’m Late did you enjoy writing the most?
 Or are you most excited for the fans to hear?